Limits of Reliable Communication with Low Probability of Detection on AWGN Channels: Introduction

-After introducing our system framework and hypothesis testing background in Section \ref{sec:prerequisites}, we prove the achievability of the square root law in Section \ref{sec:achievability}.
+After introducing our channel model and hypothesis testing background in Section \ref{sec:prerequisites}, we prove the achievability of the square root law in Section \ref{sec:achievability}.
 We then prove the converse in Section \ref{sec:converse}.
-We discuss the mapping to the continuous-time channel and the relationship to previous work in Section \ref{sec:discussion}, and conclude in Section \ref{sec:conclusion}.
+We discuss the relationship to previous work, the impact of Willie's prior knowledge of Alice's transmission state, and the mapping to the continuous-time channel in Section \ref{sec:discussion}, and conclude in Section \ref{sec:conclusion}.